-What is Pancreatitis?
+What Is Pancreatitis?

-Enzymes, or digestive juices, made by the pancreas are secreted into the small intestine to further break down food once it has left the stomach.
-The gland also produces the hormone insulin and divides it into the bloodstream so as to modulate the body’s sugar or glucose level.
+Enzymes, or digestive juices, made by the pancreas are secreted into the small intestine to break down the food further once it has left the stomach.
+The gland also produces the hormone insulin and divides it into the bloodstream to modulate the body’s sugar or glucose level.
 The pancreas is an organ in the upper abdomen.
 It’s about 6 inches long and is situated behind the stomach.
-The pancreas has two main functions:

 a) It creates enzymes, which help digest fats, proteins, and carbohydrates before they can be absorbed in the gut.

 b) It creates hormones (chemicals made from glands), the main of which is insulin, which controls how the body stores and uses sugar (glucose), its principal source of energy.

 Pancreatitis occurs when the pancreas becomes inflamed, leading to digestive enzyme activation within the organ instead of the small intestine.
 This results in the pancreas digesting itself, causing pain, swelling, and complications.
 Chronic alcohol abuse, gallstones, certain medications, and genetic factors are common causes of pancreatitis.
 Ayurveda attributes this condition to an imbalance in the digestive fire, known as “agni,” which leads to the accumulation of toxins and impaired digestion.